MicrosoftDocs/dynamics365smb-docs/FullExperience/FinanceAdvanced/criteria-for-transferring-general-ledger-entries-to-cost-entries.md

   - "sv-se"
 ---
 # Criteria for Transferring General Ledger Entries to Cost Entries
 It is important to understand the criteria for transferring general ledger entries to cost entries.
-During the transfer, the **\($ B\_1105 Transfer GL Entries to CA $\)** batch job uses the following criteria to determine if and how the general ledger entries are transferred.
+During the transfer, the **Transfer GL Entries to CA** batch job uses the following criteria to determine if and how the general ledger entries are transferred.

  General ledger entries are transferred if: